Pre-Castro Business in Cuba

 Rice was another product doing surprisingly well

-in Latin American with a total of 272,533 acres planted with rice.
-Corn was another basic food which by 1958 had
+countries in Latin American with a total of 272,533 acres planted with rice.
+Corn was another basic food which

-dollars.
-Black beans were so extensively produced that exports were ample, but it is impossible to detail
+million dollars.
+Black beans were so extensively produced that exports were ample, but it is impossible to

-further consumer goods in this brief resume.
-Nonetheless we do include table of 1957-1958 crop development and
+detail further consumer goods in this brief resume.
+Nonetheless we do include table of 1957-1958 crop

-increase in cattle to give the reader a full idea of the wealth of the island when the most dastardly deceivers
+development and increase in cattle to give the reader a full idea of the wealth of the island when the most

-in history took over Cuba, determined to destroy it morally and wipe out material wellbeing — even
+dastardly deceivers in history took over Cuba, determined to destroy it morally and wipe out material wellbeing

 Corn